-Absolute theory or also called retributive theory (vergeldings theorien) emerged in the 17th century.
-Absolute theory views punishment solely to provide retribution for the actions committed by the perpetrator. as stated by Hugo Grotius who stated that malum passionis (quod
+Absolute theory or also called retributive theory (vergeldings theorien) emerged in the 17th century.7 Absolute theory views punishment solely to provide retribution for the actions committed by the perpetrator. as stated by Hugo Grotius who stated that malum passionis (quod inglitur) propter malum actionis, meaning that evil suffering befalls due to evil actions.8 The same view was also put forward by Johannes Andenaes, that punishment is a means to satisfy justice and will be fair to the victim if the perpetrator is also given an appropriate punishment.
+The imposition of criminal punishment is not only to repay the perpetrator's actions but also to provide a goal for the perpetrator so that he does not repeat his actions.

 In addition to the absolute theory or also called the theory of retribution, there is also a relative theory in understanding criminal law.
 The relative theory views criminal law to protect the interests of society.
 The main actor who initiated this theory is Karl O. Christiansen.
 The relative theory views criminal law not only to take revenge on criminals, but also has certain useful goals.
 This theory is also called the utilitarian theory.
-According to the relative theory, the main purpose of punishment is to maintain public order, repair losses suffered by society as a result of crime and improve the criminal.
+According to the relative theory, the main purpose of punishment is to maintain public order, repair losses suffered by society as a result of crime and improve the criminal.9